olewsaa/Yacht-computer/pat/README.md

 ### VARA

 First step to use VARA with pat is to download and install a special VARA enabled pat version.
-This is located on a google drive by Rainer Großkopf : https://drive.google.com/drive/folders/1v__JXBHHD7w11SS5WyfPtMmVrzZ-uqx3
+This is located on a google drive by Rainer Großkopf and Chris Keller (two names shows up on updates, unsure who to credit) : https://drive.google.com/drive/folders/1v__JXBHHD7w11SS5WyfPtMmVrzZ-uqx3

 The latest version (June 22) is : pat_45c5064_linux_armhf.deb , this is the ARM 32 bit